autocrypt/autocrypt/CODE_OF_CONDUCT.md

 and compl4xx@autocrypt.org -- they are also often on the IRC #autocrypt channel on freenode.
 They will review reports and involve other maintainers as appropriate, resulting in a response that is deemed neccessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+They should as well believe a reporter, and respect their experience and perspective.

 Project maintainers who do not follow the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other